 Level I - Quoted prices in active markets for identical assets or liabilities such as quoted price for an equity security on Security Exchanges.

 Level II - Inputs other than quoted prices included within Level 1 that are observable for the asset or liability, either directly (i.e. as prices) or indirectly (i.e. derived from prices).
+Level III - Inputs for the assets or liabilities that are not based on observable market data (unobservable inputs).

 B. Financial Risk Management